RelativeSpade/DoomRL/README.md

 # Doom Reinforcement Learning

-This project explores using reinforcement learning to train an agent to play Doom using VizDoom and Stable-Baselines3.
+This project explores using reinforcement learning to train an agent to play Doom

 ## Single-Threaded Version